 Research and development costs are expensed as incurred.
-Our research and development costs primarily consist of costs associated with engineering, product development, consulting services, outside prototyping services, outside research activities, materials, development and protection of our intellectual property portfolio, as well as other costs associated with the development of our products.
-Research and development costs also include related personnel and consultants' compensation expense.
+Our research and development expenses primarily consist of costs associated with engineering, product development, consulting services, outside prototyping services, outside research activities, materials, development and protection of our intellectual property portfolio and other costs associated with development of our products.
+We also include related personnel and consultants' compensation expense.

-Research and development costs were \$1,683, \$1,789 and \$2,223 for the years ended December 31, 2014, 2015 and 2016, respectively, and \$507 and \$687 for the three months ended March 31, 2016 and 2017 (unaudited), respectively.
+Research and development costs were \$1,683 and \$1,789 for the years ended December 31, 2014 and 2015, respectively, and \$479 and \$507 for the three months ended March 31, 2015 and 2016 (unaudited), respectively.

-In 2015 and 2016, we also had a research and development fee obligation to a third party for its assistance in the development of our first generation spine system and our locking cannulated blade and locking proximal femur hip systems.
-As of December 31, 2015 and 2016 and March 31, 2017 (unaudited), this fee obligation was \$1,517, \$0 and \$0, respectively.
-The research and development fee expired during the year ended December 31, 2016.
-At the conclusion of the contract, we paid \$341 and the remaining unpaid balance of \$889 was recognized in other income in the statement of operations.
+For all of the periods presented, we also had a research and development fee obligation to a third-party for their assistance in the development of our first generation spine system and our locking cannulated blade and locking proximal femur hip systems.
+As of December 31, 2014 and 2015 and March 31, 2016 (unaudited), this fee obligation was \$2,058, \$1,517 and \$1,517, respectively.